ALSA-Tech/ALSA_weather_server/README.md

 Figure 1 below illustrates an abstraction of the dataflow when serving a client request.

 ## 4.2 Client endpoint
+The client endpoins uses the RESTful API architectural style, where HTTP requests are used to access resources provided by the web server.
+In the web server, endpoints are setup in the same way where routes specify what type of CRUD method its expecting on a predefined URL.
+REST technology uses less bandwidth, making it suitable in comparison to other techniques and serves the client application efficiently.

 ## 4.3 SMHI API